Mozibur Rahman Fakir

-Mozibur Rahman Fakir (7 January 1947 – 2 May 2016) was a Bangladeshi Awami League politician who was State Minister of Health and Family Welfare.
+Mozibur Rahman Fakir (7 January 1947 – 2 May 2016) was a Bangladeshi Awami League politician who was state minister of Health and Family Welfare.
 He represented Mymensingh-3.

 Biography

 Fakir was born on 7 January 1947.
-He graduated from Mymensingh medical college in 1970, then joined the medical core of Bangladesh Army.
-He was elected to Parliament from Mymensingh in 2001.
+He graduated from Mymensingh medical college in 1970, then joined the medical corps of the Bangladesh Army.
+He was elected to parliament from Mymensingh in 2001.
 He fought in the Bangladesh Liberation War.
 He founded Nasima Nursing Home in Mymensingh city.
 Fakir died on 2 May 2016.